 We at NHIDA are happy to share a new initiative we call READ for Parents

-Beginning Wednesday 10/14/2020, NHIDA will host free, 60-90 minute Zoom session for parents every other month that focuses on a topic from the IDA Dyslexia Fact Sheets.
+Beginning in October 2020, IDA-NNEA began hosting free, 60-90 minute Zoom session for parents every other month that focuses on a topic from the IDA Dyslexia Fact Sheets.
 If you don’t know about the fact sheets, be sure to check them out; they’re current, relevant, and full of great information.
 In addition to our board member panelists, each session will include a guest speaker with deep knowledge of the topic.

 Past READ for Parents Sessions

 Dec.
 9, 2020 – Advocating for Students with Dyslexia in Public Schools with Caryl Patten & Michael Patten